hishamac/face-gallery-client/README.md

-# Face Clustering React Client

-A modern React TypeScript application for intelligent face clustering and management.
-This client provides an intuitive interface to upload images, automatically detect and cluster faces, and manually manage person assignments.

-# Face Gallery Client
+# Fansat - Face Recognition Client

 A modern React TypeScript application for intelligent face clustering and gallery management.
-This client provides an intuitive interface to upload images, automatically detect and cluster faces, and manually manage person assignments with comprehensive album and section organization.
+This client provides an intuitive interface for the Fansat face recognition system with comprehensive album and section organization, dynamic page titles, and real-time progress tracking.

 ## 🚀 Features

 ### Core Functionality
-- **Batch Image Upload**: Upload multiple images simultaneously with drag-and-drop support
+- **Batch Image Upload**: Upload multiple images simultaneously with drag-and-drop support and real-time progress
-- **Smart Face Detection**: Automatic face detection and extraction from uploaded images
+- **Smart Face Detection**: Automatic face detection and extraction from uploaded images using base64 storage
-- **Intelligent Face Clustering**: Uses advanced face recognition algorithms to group similar faces
+- **Intelligent Face Clustering**: Advanced face recognition algorithms to group similar faces automatically
-- **Real-time Processing**: Live progress indicators for upload and processing operations
+- **Upload Progress Tracking**: Real-time upload progress indicators with percentage and file-by-file status
-- **Face Search by Image**: Upload an image to find similar faces across your entire gallery
+- **Face Search by Image**: Upload an image to find similar faces across your entire gallery with confidence scores
+- **File Validation**: Client-side file size and type validation with user-friendly error messages

 ### Advanced Person Management
-- **Person Detail Pages**: Comprehensive view of all faces and images for each person
+- **Person Detail Pages**: Comprehensive view of all faces and images for each person with dynamic page titles
 - **Manual Face Assignment**: Move faces between persons or create new persons when clustering is incorrect
-- **Person Renaming**: Rename persons with custom names (preserved during reclustering)
+- **Person Renaming**: Rename persons with custom names (preserved during reclustering) with real-time updates
 - **Protected Manual Assignments**: Manual face assignments are protected from automatic reclustering
 - **Auto-cleanup**: Empty persons are automatically deleted when their last face is moved
-- **Person Thumbnails**: First detected face serves as person thumbnail
+- **Person Thumbnails**: First detected face serves as person thumbnail with fallback handling

 ### Gallery Organization
 - **Album Management**: Create, edit, and delete albums for organizing images